Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/index.md

 ## System overview

 When it comes to feature flag delivery and experimentation, one size does _not_ fit all.
-Amplitude Experiment is built for flexibility in order to fit in with any architecture and a variety of needs.
+Amplitude Experiment is built for flexibility to fit in with any architecture and a variety of needs.

 That said, we can generally split experimentation and feature-flagging systems into [client-side](#client-side) and [server-side](#server-side) architectures.